RubemAZ/UFO-JS-game/README.md

 - Open the folder 'gameUfo';
 - open index.html in your browser and have a nice play

-# Developed and designed by Rubem Azevedo
+# Developed by Rubem Azevedo